Hieromon/AutoConnect/README.md

 ## Change log

+### [1.1.4] Feb.
+14, 2020
+- Supports for overriding text of the menu items with user-defined labels.
+- Fixed the compiler warning with experimental WiFi mode of ESP8266.

 ### [1.1.3] Jan.
 1, 2020
 - Added AUTOCONNECT_NOUSE_JSON directive. (issue #167)
 - Removed compiler warning of unused.